 These are not just marketers that put Instagram ahead of any other social medium.
 From a study by Hashoff, we learn that influencers themselves pick Instagram as their favourite platform for cooperation with brands, and the percentage is huge as well, reaching 87.1%, with YouTube dragging far behind in the second place and only 8.5 %.
 Those stats relate to how the surveyed people felt about 2018 and I guess it’s not going to be very different for 2019.

-Another factor we have to take into account while planning an influencer marketing campaign is it’s probably going to be targeted at millennials.
+Another factor we have to take into account when we want to find Instagram influencers or pretty much plan an influencer marketing campaign is the fact that it’s probably going to be targeted at millennials.
 Nobody likes stereotypes and generalisations, millennials especially, but the fact is, the decision-making process related to purchases is influenced by peer recommendations for 70% of consumers in this group.

 While it seems unrelated to influencer marketing at the first glance, it leads us to another conclusion drawn from the same study saying that 30% of consumers are a lot more likely to purchase a product recommended by a micro-influencer rather than celebrity influencers like Kendall Jenner or anyone else similarly famous.
 A micro influencer feels more genuine and much more of an aforementioned peer that a celebrity hitting the headlines of major tabloids every other day.

-That’s why it’s important to take them, micro influencers into account in the first place.
+That’s why it’s important to take them, micro influencers into account in the first place when you plan to find Instagram influencers that are perfect for your campaign.
 But who are they exactly and what do we know about them?
 Following the awesome post of my colleague, Tom: